leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ``cons α`` is the function that takes an element ``a : α`` and a list ``as : List α``, and returns a new list, so you have ``cons α a as : list α``.

-[chris] this seems like a more correct use of the term *polymorphic*

 It is clear that ``cons α`` should have type ``α → List α → List α``.
 But what type should ``cons`` have?
 A first guess might be ``Type → α → list α → list α``, but, on reflection, this does not make